ankane/chartkick.js/README.md

 chart.getOptions()
 ```

-Update the data with: [master]
+Update the data with:

 ```javascript
 chart.updateData(newData)
 ```

-You can also specify new options: [master]
+You can also specify new options:

 ```javascript
 chart.updateData(newData, newOptions)
 ```

-Refresh the data from a remote source: [master]
+Refresh the data from a remote source:

 ```javascript
 chart.refreshData()
 ```

-Loop over charts with: [master]
+Loop over charts with:

 ```javascript
 Chartkick.eachChart( function(chart) {